vmware-labs/webassembly-language-runtimes/README.md

 In order to perform a release, push a tag of the following form depending on the project artifacts you want to be built and published:

-- `php/version`, where version can be any of:
+- `php/<version>+YYYYMMDD-<short-sha>`, where version can be any of:
     - `7.3.33`
     - `7.4.32`

+An example of a tag following the convention that triggers automation would be `php/7.3.33+20221123-8dfe8b9`.

 When the tag is pushed to the repository, a GitHub release will be created automatically, and relevant artifacts will be automatically